-- A. The Local Government Surplus Funds Trust Fund, as created by Section 218.405, Florida Statutes or any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperation Act of 1969, as provided in Section 163.01.
-Florida Statutes; - B. Securities and Exchange Commission registered money market funds with the highest credit quality rating from a nationally recognized rating agency;

-- C. Negotiable direct obligations of, or obligations the principal and interest of which are unconditionally guaranteed by, the United States Government at the then prevailing market price for such securities; - D. Savings accounts and certificates of deposit in state-certified qualified public depositories, as defined in Section 280.02, Florida Statutes; - E. Obligations of the federal farm credit banks; the Federal Home Loan Mortgage Corporation, including Federal Home Loan Mortgage Corporation participation certificates; or the Federal Home Loan Bank or its district banks or obligations guaranteed by the Government National Mortgage Association.
-Collateralized mortgage obligations (CMOs) can be used if appropriate procedures are utilized to evaluate; - F. Deposits, federal funds or bankers acceptance of any domestic bank, including a branch office of a foreign bank which branch office is located in the United States, provided legal opinions are received to the effect that full and timely payment of such deposits or similar obligation is enforceable against the principal office or any branch of such bank, which: - 1. has an unsecured, uninsured and unguaranteed obligation rated in either of the two highest letter rating categories by a Rating Agency, and - 2. is the lead bank of a parent bank holding company with an unsecured, uninsured and unguaranteed obligation meeting the rating requirements in (1.) above; - G. Prime commercial paper of a United States corporation, finance company or banking institution if such commercial paper is rated at least "P-1" by Moody's or at least "A-1" by Standard & Poor's and if such commercial paper is stated to mature in not more than 270 days; - H. Bonds or other debt securities issued or guaranteed by a corporation organized under the laws of the United States or the District of Columbia, provided the corporation has an investment grade rating of "A\" or better by Standard & Poor's or A3 or better by Moody's; - I. Regulated bond mutual funds; - J. Investment grade obligations of state and local governments and public authorities; and - K. Investment alternatives, other than securities, must have an established market.
-Investments should be made subject to the cash flow needs of the City.
-Such cash flows are subject to revisions as market conditions and City needs change.
-It is the intent of the City of Sanibel to avoid assets that require a significant time to liquidate.

-L. Residential mortgage-backed securities must be pass-through in structure and issued by US Government agencies.
-MBS investments should be rated AAA/Aaa at the time of purchase and have a maximum Weighted Average Maturity less than 5 years
+- (a) The local government surplus funds trust fund, as created by F.S. § 218.405, or any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperation Act of 1969, as provided in F.S. § 163.01; - (b) Securities and exchange commission registered money market funds with the highest credit quality rating from a nationally recognized rating agency; - (c) Negotiable direct obligations of, or obligations the principal and interest of which are unconditionally guaranteed by, the United States Government at the then prevailing market price for such securities; - (d) Savings accounts and certificates of deposit in state-certified qualified public depositories, as defined in F.S. § 280.02; - (e) Obligations of the federal farm credit banks; the federal home loan mortgage corporation, including federal home loan mortgage corporation participation certificates; or the federal home loan bank or its district banks or obligations guaranteed by the Government National Mortgage Association.
+Collateralized mortgage obligations (CMOs) can be used if appropriate procedures are utilized to evaluate; - (f) Deposits, federal funds, or bankers' acceptance of any domestic bank, including a branch office of a foreign bank which branch office is located in the United States, provided legal opinions are received to the effect that full and timely payment of such deposits or similar obligation is enforceable against the principal office or any branch of such bank, which: - (1) Has an unsecured, uninsured, and unguaranteed obligation rated in either of the two highest letter rating categories by a rating agency; and

+- (2) Is the lead bank of a parent bank holding company with an unsecured, uninsured, and unguaranteed obligation meeting the rating requirements in subsection (1) above; - (g) Prime commercial paper of a United States corporation, finance company, or banking institution if such commercial paper is rated at least "P-1" by Moody's or at least "A-1" by Standard & Poor's, and if such commercial paper is stated to mature in not more than 270 days; - (h) Bonds or other debt securities issued or guaranteed by a corporation organized under the laws of the United States or the District of Columbia, provided the corporation has an investment grade rating of "A-" or better by Standard & Poor's or "A3" or better by Moody's; - (i) Regulated bond mutual funds; - (j) State and local governments and public authority issues having an investment grade rating of "A-" or better by Standard and Poor's or "A3" or better by Moody's; - (k) Investment alternatives, other than securities, must have an established market.
+Investments should be made subject to the cash flow needs of the city.
+Such cash flows are subject to revisions as market conditions and city needs change.
+It is the intent of the City of Sanibel to avoid assets that require a significant time to liquidate; and - (I) In the event of a downgrade below "A-" by Standard and Poor's or below "A3" by Moody's, the investment manager will sell the security when economically feasible: and - (m) Residential mortgage-backed securities (MBS) must be pass-through in structure and issued by U.S. Government agencies.
+MBS investments shall be rated "AAA" by Standard and Poor's or "Aaa" by Moody's at the time of purchase and have a maximum Weighted Average Maturity less than years.